Ming-Flash-Omni: A Sparse, Unified Architecture for Multimodal Perception and Generation

 \subsection{Infrastructure}

-Compared to large language models (LLMs), training multimodal foundation models presents several key challenges, primarily stemming from \textbf{data heterogeneity} and \textbf{model heterogeneity}.
+Compared to large language models (LLMs), the training of multimodal foundation models is characterized by distinctive challenges rooted in \textbf{data heterogeneity} and \textbf{model heterogeneity}.
 First, data heterogeneity arises from the need to dynamically switch between diverse input modalities (text, images, audio, and video) during training.
 These modalities exhibit significant differences in tensor shape, most notably in the form of dynamic batch sizes and variable-length sequences.
 This variability complicates the design of a unified parallel computation layout.
 As a result, computational workloads become unevenly distributed across processing ranks, leading to load imbalance.
 Moreover, the frequent allocation and deallocation of GPU memory buffers for inputs of varying shapes induce severe memory fragmentation, substantially degrading training efficiency and hardware utilization.
 Second, in contrast to large language models (LLMs), which are predominantly based on homogeneous, decoder-only Transformer architectures, multimodal foundation models typically employ modality-specific encoders at the input stage, introducing model heterogeneity.
-Although these encoders are relatively lightweight in terms of parameter count, they are highly sensitive to parallelization strategies.
-If not carefully partitioned across devices, they can induce substantial pipeline bubbles (\textit{i.e.}, idle computation cycles) during pipeline-parallel execution, thereby constraining overall training throughput.
+Despite their modest size, these encoders are adversely affected by parallelization strategies that introduce substantial pipeline bubbles (\textit{i.e.}, idle computation cycles).
+This inefficiency becomes a major bottleneck for training throughput.

-To address these challenges, ~\modelflash{} is trained on an enhanced version of the Megatron-LM~\cite{shoeybi2019megatron} framework with two key extensions tailored for multimodal workloads:
+To address these challenges, ~\modelflash{} is trained on an enhanced version of the Megatron-LM~\cite{shoeybi2019megatron} framework with three key extensions tailored for multimodal workloads: